HaploConduct/HaploConduct/README.md

 ## Usage

-*Note: the HaploConduct workflows are currently implemented in Python2, we plan to move to Python3 in the very near future.*
+*Note: the HaploConduct workflows are currently implemented in Python2, we plan to move to Python3 in the future.*

 For SAVAGE, run `python savage.py` and for POLYTE run `python polyte.py`.
 Detailed user instructions can be found in the respective [SAVAGE](https://github.com/HaploConduct/HaploConduct/tree/master/savage) and